 1. Place Your Cooked Chicken In The Fridge

 Assuming you just finished roasting chicken and your party is in 5 hours, you want to preserve them until then.
 However, you should not immediately put your hot cooked chicken in the refrigerator.
 It is best to let them cool to room temperature first.

 The reason for this is your hot food will raise the temperature inside the fridge and is more likely to influence and endanger other foods that are already in the equipment.
 Once you want to eat the chicken, you can reheat it or consume cold chicken if that’s your preference.

 According to the United States Department of Agriculture (USDA) (2), for your safety in consuming food, they recommend dividing poultry dishes into smaller wrapped pieces or placed in shallow food containers prior to keeping them in the fridge.

-Whether your chicken is roasted, grilled, fried, or stewed, your cooked chicken can be safe to eat for up to 4 days, as stated by USDA.
+Whether your chicken is roasted, grilled, fried, or stewed, the timespan that chicken can stay in the fridge is up to 4 days, as stated by USDA.
 However, in order to be sure your storing method is properly, you must follow USDA guidance as explained above.

 2. Keep Raw And Cooked Meats Separately

 Do not ever keep both of them in the same place in your fridge, as raw meats contain more bacteria than cooked ones.
 So be sure that your cooked chicken can be kept in a different place, away from raw one.